nicknguyen28/LoL-Automator/README.md

 # LoL-Automator
-This is a program that can automatically accept games, select champions, and ban champions.
+This is a program that can automatically accept games, select champions, and ban champions. <br>
 Run the program by opening ```automator.exe```.

 ## Functionalities: